 I create fiber-based paintings using traditional rug making techniques and embroidery to explore both a formal and content driven relationship with contemporary abstraction; I am

 predominantly drawn to color, shape, line, and (more recently) texture.
 These are valuable subjects to examine individually, but they constitute the vernacular I use to investigate the content of my work as a whole.

 Ideas of both seen and unseen logic inherent within systems are my primary focus.
 I am interested in systems of process.
 I am interested in systems of perception.
 I am interested in systems of interaction.
 These systems (whether literal or metaphorical) assert significant influence over the outcome of personal experiences.

 More specifically I am focused on developing abstraction that is derived from, and related to, mechanical components and piping constructs.
-The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to be part of a larger and more complex system or series of systems.
+The tubes, connectors, conduits, fluids, and mechanisms referenced in the work assert their own unique presence while, at the same time, appear to be part of a larger and more complex system or series of systems.